 The creative and technical pinnacle of the pre–VALIS AI era — the project that established the definitive playbook for respectful, estate-authorized digital resurrection of iconic cultural figures.
 The only virtual human ever featured on the cover of TIME.
 TIME Magazine also published an editorial feature, Recreating an Icon in Virtual Reality, documenting the cover story's making.

 Two anchor credits frame this era.
-HARMAN ExPlore 2021: a virtual-production commission broadcast on January 7, 2021, in advance of CES 2021.
+HARMAN ExPlore: a virtual-production commission shot at the end of 2020 on a pioneering virtual production stage and broadcast at CES 2021.
 ICON produced the live "MOVE" video content — and hired VALIS as the virtual-production and VFX studio to build the virtual car ("the buck"), the virtual stages, and the CG environments that wrapped the full 35-minute broadcast.
 Three directed ExP concept films anchored the show: Gaming Intense Max, Creator Studio, and Drive-Live Concert.

 And KingShip: the first virtual hip-hop group signed to a major record label.
-Launched by Universal Music Group's metaverse imprint 10:22PM in partnership with Yuga Labs and the Bored Ape Yacht Club NFT collection.
+Launched by Universal Music Group's metaverse imprint 10:22PM, the group's four characters are licensed from the Bored Ape Yacht Club NFT collection (Yuga Labs).
 Peter consulted on the project through VALIS, commissioning a roster of artistic collaborators to realize the virtual group's creative identity.
 The work sits directly upstream of VALIS AI's founding thesis — that major labels and legacy artists will increasingly partner with specialist studios to deliver complete virtual-artist productions.

 Same obsession.
 New instruments.